giorgossofronas/15-puzzle/README.md

 For more details, check out the **source code** over at the `src` directory.

 ## Compilation & Use
-#### There are pre-compiled executable files for Windows and Linux over at `exec` directory for users to download.
 A `Makefile` is provided for Windows and Linux users.<br>
 Simply run the command:
 ```bash